zsulsw/MSASect2/README.md

 sudo xattr -r -d com.apple.quarantine

 2. Open **Finder** and navigate to the **Applications** directory.
 Find the software icon.

-3.Drag the software icon into the Terminal window.
+3. Drag the software icon into the Terminal window.
 This will append the path to the command you pasted.
 It should look something like:

 sudo xattr -r -d com.apple.quarantine /Applications/MSASect2.app